MicrosoftDocs/learn/learn-pr/reactors/text-classification-naive-bayes/includes/2-conditional-probability-bayes.md

 $P({\rm S} \mid {\rm debt})=\cfrac{P({\rm debt} \mid {\rm S})P({\rm S})}{P({\rm debt})}=\cfrac{(0.309)(0.5)}{0.157}=\cfrac{0.1545}{0.157}=0.984$

-Thus if an email contains the word "debt," we calculate that it is 98.4 percent likely to be spam.
+Thus, if an email contains the word "debt," we calculate that it is 98.4 percent likely to be spam.

 ## What makes it naive